 Our office is just one of many around England & Wales working in partnership with thousands of volunteers and supporters, providing information on supporting CAFOD in your area and how to get involved.
 The CAFOD Volunteer Centre is situated in the grounds of Hinsley Hall, Leeds and our doors are always open to our volunteers.
 We are also are happy visiting other places in the diocese, so please do get in touch.
 We look forward to meeting you.

-Community Participation Coordinators: Joanne Taylor & Bronagh Daly
+Community Participation Coordinators: Joanne Clark & Bronagh Daly

 Address: Hinsley Hall, 62 Headingley Lane, Leeds, LS6 2BX